 Knowledge Representation & Reasoning: 2023-2024

 The course provides an introduction to the field.
 The main focus will be on decidable fragments of first order logic that are well suited for knowledge representation.
 We explore how such logics can be used to represent knowledge, identify relevant reasoning problems and show how these can be used to support the task of constructing suitable representations.
 We will also consider the computational properties of these logics, and study algorithms for solving the relevant reasoning problems.
-Finally, we will also discuss logics that depart from first order logic, such as non-monotonic logics.
+We will also discuss logics that depart from first order logic, in particular, temporal and non-monotonic logics.

 - Students satisfying the prerequisites are expected to understand the fundamental principles of logic-based Knowledge Representation;